-Inasmuch as Tennessee Code Annotated § 57-4-306(a)(2)(A) (2013) provided that "[o]ne half ($\frac{1}{2}$) of the proceeds shall be expended and distributed in the same manner as the county property tax for schools is expended and distributed," it is important to consider the statutory scheme for expenditure and distribution of the county property tax for schools.
+Inasmuch as Tennessee Code Annotated § 57-4-306(a)(2)(A) (2013) provided that "[o]ne half ( $\frac{1}{2}$ ) of the proceeds shall be expended and distributed in the same manner as the county property tax for schools is expended and distributed," it is important to consider the statutory scheme for expenditure and distribution of the county property tax for schools.
 Tennessee Code Annotated § 49-3-315(a) (2016) provides in pertinent part:

 For each LEA [local education agency] there shall be levied for current operation and maintenance not more than one (1) school tax for all grades included in the LEA.
 Each LEA shall place in one (1) separate school fund all school revenues for current school operation purposes received from the state, county and other political subdivisions, if any. . . .
 All school funds for current operation and maintenance purposes collected by any county . . . shall be apportioned by the county trustee among the LEAs in the county on the basis of the WFTEADA [weighted full-time equivalent average daily attendance] maintained by each, during the current school year.
-For the purposes of making the apportionment of local school funds as set forth in this subsection (a), and in defining the WFTEADA for the current school year, the county director of schools and the county trustee shall be guided by the following procedure: . . .
-5
+For the purposes of making the apportionment of local school funds as set forth in this subsection (a), and in defining the WFTEADA for the current school year, the county director of schools and the county trustee shall be guided by the following procedure: . . . .

 The above statute goes on to delineate the procedure by which the county director of schools shall certify to the county trustee the weighted full-time equivalent average daily attendance ("WFTEADA") during the preceding school year and, in progressive fashion, estimate "the WFTEADA in the schools of the LEAs in the county" for successive quarters of the current and upcoming years.
 See Tenn.
 Code Ann. § 49-3-315(a)(1)-(5).
-Although the statutory procedure for determining the WFTEADAs involves county officials, the Cities, as local political subdivisions receiving liquor-by-the-drink tax revenue, would be able to remit a portion of those gross receipt taxes received from the County according to the procedure delineated in the above statute.
+Although the statutory procedure for determining the WFTEADAs involves county officials, the City, as a local political subdivision receiving liquor-by-the-drink tax revenue, would be able to remit a portion of those gross receipt taxes received from the Commissioner to the County's school fund, which arguably could then be distributed by the County according to the procedure delineated in the above statute.
 See Tenn.
-Code Ann. § 49-3-315(a) ("Each LEA shall place in one (1) separate school fund all school revenues for current school operation purposes received from the state, county and other political subdivisions....") (emphasis added).
+Code Ann. § 49-3-315(a) ("Each LEA shall place in one (1) separate school fund all school revenues for current school operation purposes received from the state, county and other political subdivisions . . . .") (emphasis added).